open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 Therefore, this API needs to be structured to accept these fields, but MUST NOT obligate a user to provide them.

+## Concurrency requirements

+For languages which support concurrent execution the Logs Bridge APIs provide specific guarantees and safeties.

+**LoggerProvider** - all methods are safe to be called concurrently.

+**Logger** - all methods are safe to be called concurrently.

 ## Usage

 ### How to Create Log4J Style Appender